Become a Homestay Host

 The majority of our year-round homestay hosts are situated within 30 minutes walking distance of ELC.
 However, occasionally - and especially during the summer months - this may be slightly increased.

 - Average length of stay 10-12 weeks

-- ELC offer at least 2 activities (usually in the evening) during the week and a full-day excursion on Saturdays.
+- ELC offers at least 2 activities (usually in the evening) during the week and a full-day excursion on Saturdays.
 Those activities are not mandatory but many of the students join in.

 What's special about becoming a homestay host for ELC?

-Being a homestay host for a language school is different to advertising a room privately, because you do not meet the student before he/she arrives.
-But the student already has a relationship with the school, which means that we have access to the student’s family or agent in the event of any problem arising.
-Once the student leaves the school this association ends.
+Being a homestay host for a language school is different to advertising a room privately because you do not meet the student before he/she arrives.
+However, the student already has a relationship with the school, which means that we have access to the student’s family/guardian or agent in the event of any problem arising.
+Once the student leaves the school, this association ends.

 What do the students expect?

 - Their own room (unless 2 students have specifically requested to share).